 YOUR PRIVACY RIGHTS

-This notice tells how medical and other private information about you may be used and disclosed and how you can get this information.
-Please review it carefully
+This notice tells how medical private information about you may be used and disclosed and how you can get this information.
+Please review it carefully.

 Why do we ask for this information?

 In order to determine whether and how we can help you, we collect information:

 - To tell you apart from other people with the same or similar name

 - To decide what you are eligible for

 - To help you get medical, mental health, financial or social services and decide if you can pay for some services

 - To decide if you or your family need protective services